hexperimental/HxIntro/README.md

 ## Contact

-HxTwoStepButton is available under the MIT license.
+HxIntro is available under the MIT license.
 See the LICENSE file for more info.
 - http://github.com/hexperimental
 - http://hexperimental.com